What a unique island! Between nature and architecture, there’s no time to get bored.

 A garden full of cacti!!!
 We really like these funny and varied plants.
 Of all the best places to visit in Lanzarote, this is our favorite.

 The Cactus Garden is the work of the famous artist Cesar Manrique.
-He imagined how to transform this former rofera (quarry) into an exhibition of the most beautiful cactus flowers from around the world.
+He imagined how to transform this former “Rofera” (quarry) into an exhibition of the most beautiful cactus flowers from all over the world.
 It boasts some 1,500 specimens of 450 different species representing all 5 continents.

 See our photos of the Lanzarote cactus garden